ifydevops23/LAMP-stack/MEAN Stack/README.md

 ![4_created_book js_file](https://github.com/ifydevops23/Software_Stack/assets/126971054/6482d9ba-cf3f-4908-a838-02ee0435e191)

-## Step 4 – Access the routes with AngularJS
+## Step 4 – Access the routes with AngularJS <br>
 AngularJS provides a web framework for creating dynamic views in your web applications.
 In this project, we used AngularJS to connect our web page with Express and perform actions on our book register.

-Change the directory back to ‘Books’
+- Change the directory back to ‘Books’
 `cd ../..`

-Create a folder named public
+- Create a folder named public
 `mkdir public && cd public`
-Add a file named script.js
+- Add a file named script.js
 `vi script.js`

 Copy and paste the Code below (controller configuration defined) into the script.js file.